From Numbers to Container Strings: Introduction

 \subsection{Desiderata}

-There is a sense in which it does not matter how we obtain the sequences or ur-strings.
-The sequences or ur-strings will deliver the goods as long as they have the desired properties.
+There is a sense in which it does not matter how we obtain the sequences or container strings.
+The sequences or container strings will deliver the goods as long as they have the desired properties.
 In this paper, we opt for a somewhat sharper focus.
-The paper is a reflection of some further desiderata.
+The paper is a reflection of the following further desiderata.

 \begin{itemize} \item \emph{Scope:} We want our construction to work for as wide a class of theories as possible.
 In this, as we will see, G\"odel's $\upbeta$-function is the current winner.
 Emil \jer\ in \cite{jera:sequ12} has shown how to construct sequences over the very weak theory \pam\ minus the subtraction action.
-We construct sequences using Markov coding in \pam.
-The base theory for Smullyan coding is stronger.
+We construct sequences using Markov coding in \pam, but we seem to need the subtraction axiom.
+The base theory for Smullyan coding is still stronger.
 It is not even a subtheory of {\sf IOpen}. \item \emph{Simplicity:} We want both our constructions and their results to be as simple as possible.
 In the constructions, we want to minimise the use of Solovay-style shortening of definable cuts.
 In the results, we want the definitions of adjunction and concatenation to be as elementary as possible.

 Emil \jer, in \cite{jera:sequ12} produces sequences with adjunction.
 He uses Solovay-style shortening of the length of the sequences to verify adjunction.
 This means that the sequence lengths are explicitly constrained to a definable cut that is shorter than the surface numbers of the theory.
 To get sequences with concatenation we have to shorten one step further.
 The resulting concatenation is somewhat complex since we have to update two underlying numbers used in coding the component sequences of the concatenation.